starlake-ai/StarBake/README.md

     - `quantity`: The quantity of this product in the order.
     - `price`: The price of the product at the time of ordering.

-4. **products:** This table contains information about the bakery's products.
+4. **product:** This table contains information about the bakery's products.
 The data for this table arrives in JSON_ND format, updated daily with deltas.
     - `product_id`: A unique identifier for each product.
     - `name`: The product's name.
     - `price`: The current price of the product.